Social Work with Minority Groups

-The perspectives and diﬀerent strands of work presented in this book oﬀer new insights and a better understanding of how a diverse set of social justice issues confronting social work education have led to the development of diﬀerent types of interventions both in the classroom and in practice contexts.
+The perspectives and diﬀerent strands of work presented within this book oﬀer new insights and a better understanding of how a diverse set of social justice issues confronting social work education have led to the development of diﬀerent types of interventions both in the classroom and in practice contexts.

 1. How is ‘racism’ understood in literature about black and minority ethnic social work students in Britain?
 A conceptual review